 In addition to the outsourcing of manufacturing, we may develop our manufacturing capacity in part by expanding our current facilities.
 This activity would require substantial additional funds and we would need to hire and train significant numbers of employees to staff these facilities.
 We may not be able to develop manufacturing facilities that are sufficient to produce drug materials for later-stage clinical trials or commercial use.
 We and any third-party manufacturers that we may use must continually adhere to cGMP regulations enforced by the FDA through its facilities inspection program.
-If our facilities or the facilities of third-party manufacturers cannot pass a pre-approval plant inspection, the FDA will not grant approval to our product candidates.
+If our facilities of third-party manufacturers cannot pass a pre-approval plant inspection, the FDA will not grant approval to our product candidates.
 In complying with these regulations and foreign regulatory requirements, we and any of our third-party manufacturers will be obligated to expend time, money and effort on production, record-keeping and quality control to assure that our potential products meet applicable specifications and other requirements.
-If we or any third-party manufacturer with whom we may contract fail to maintain regulatory compliance, we or the third party may be subject to fines and/or manufacturing operations may be suspended.
+If we or any third-party manufacturer with whom we may contract fail to maintain regulatory compliance, we or the third party manufacturer with whom we may contract fail to maintain regulatory compliance, we or the third party may be subject to fines and/or manufacturing operations may be suspended.